ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 24/10/2021 [/h1]

-Shattered wiki now has the beginnings of a policy page, currently it has information on Development Cost and Discipline combinations
+Shattered wiki now has the beginnings of a policy page, currently it has information on XX XX XX XX

 General
 - Minor localisation tweaks in ideas